Health officials: Arizona sees surge of hepatitis A cases

 Many cases have been reported among homeless people, individuals with precarious housing situations and those who use illicit drugs.

+The homeless are more vulnerable to hepatitis A, which easily spreads when people do not have access to good hygiene and do not wash their hands after using the restroom.
+The disease can also spread through contaminated food and water.

-Arizona has seen 212 cases so far in 2019.
-That's higher than any yearly statewide total in more than a decade, according to state statistics.
-Arizona state health officials said they expect the number to rise.
+So far in 2019, Arizona has seen 212 cases, higher than any yearly statewide total in more than a decade, according to state statistics.
+Arizona health officials said they expect the number to rise.

+Although there have been no Arizona deaths from the disease this year, public health officials say many of those infected had to be hospitalized.

+Hepatitis A causes the liver to swell, resulting in jaundice, fatigue, stomach pain, nausea and diarrhea.
+People can be contagious for two weeks before and for one week after symptoms appear.
+A blood test is the most common way to confirm someone has it.

 Information from: The Arizona Republic, http://www.azcentral.com